emmarapt/OverFOMO/README.md

 > Note: The list of the waypoints are formatted in [WGS84](https://gisgeography.com/wgs84-world-geodetic-system/) coordinates.

+### Dataset
+- ortho_georef_img contains the path entry of the .tif field image within the dataset's folder
+- ortho_rgb_img contains the path entry of the .png field image within the dataset's folder

 ### Constant speed
 - mission_type when 'constant', the robot will perform a mission with constant speed